Evaluation and Management of Head and Neck Lymphedema

 Brad Smith, MS, CCC-SLP, CLT has been a speech-language pathologist for over 20 years and a certified lymphedema therapist since 2006, specializing in the evaluation and treatment of patients with head and neck cancer.
 He served as the lead therapist in the Head and Neck Lymphedema (HNL) program at MD Anderson Cancer Center from 2006 until 2016, and is now based at the Sammons Cancer Center at Baylor University Medical Center in Dallas, Texas.
 He has presented at multiple local, state, and national conferences regarding proper management of head and neck lymphedema.

-CEUs for CLTs are provided through the FPTA, AOTA, and NCBTMB.
-CEUs for SLPs are provided through ASHA (2.0 CEUs - Introductory level, Professional area).
+CEUs for CLTs are provided through the FPTA, AOTA and NCBTMB.
+For SLPs this course is offered for 2.0 ASHA CEUs (Introductory level; Professional area).

 Registration is limited to CLTs who have completed a 135-hour LANA-recognized lymphedema certification program, SLPs, and MDs.